PageBot/PageBot/README.md

 documents using Python programming.
 It is available as a Python library with multi-platform support based on [Flat](http://xxyxyz.org/flat) and as a Mac OS X extension that uses [DrawBot](http://www.drawbot.com).
-Our aim is to create a system of scriptable applications to generate professionally designed output in various print-ready and web-based formats.
+Our aim is to create a Python-based scriptable environment to generate professionally designed output in various print-ready and web-based formats.

 The PageBot homepage is located at [pagebot.io](http://pagebot.io).